 With 5,320 people employed by the tourism industry in Seattle Southside and $31.3 million generated in local tax receipts, this report shows how the travel industry is a key contributor to the economic well-being of the Seattle Southside region.
 As the fourth-largest industry in Washington State, tourism supports small businesses, strengthens local economies, creates jobs and brings in additional tax revenues.

-The full Dean Runyan Travel Impacts report is available here (PDF file).
+View the full Dean Runyan Travel Impacts Report for 2013 here (PDF file).

 Highlights from the report include: